davidrg70/Community_analysis/README.md

     Needs *dg_determine_groups.R* in the same directory.
 <br />
 <br />
 *dg_itemlevel_data_converter_ER.R* Given an Excel with labels document downloaded from RedCap, it processes the data, and recodes all the items of several subscores by finding the least common multiple (LCM).
 The script can handle any range of item-level data and number of subscores.
+Lastly, it saves the rescaled data in a .rds file.

 # Supplementary scripts:
 *dg_trim_clinicaldata.R* The script cleans and organizes the data collected with 3 surveys used in the BrainMAP study.